Code-Institute-Submissions/battleship-blast/README.md

 When typing 1 into the terminal, the user is directed to this page consisting of game instructions.

-* Ths contains a header labelled GAME INSTRUCTIONS.
-All section headers are displayed in a similar style (uppercase, gaps in between letters)
+* Ths contains a header labelled I N S T R U C T I O N S. All section headers are displayed in a similar style (uppercase, gaps in between letters)
 * The instructions which are:
     * Clear and consise
     * Arranged in bullet points
     * Separated into relevant sections.
-*The user must type M to return to the MENU.
+*The user must type M to return to the M E N U.

 <img src="assets/images/mobile-round1-display.png" width="200px">

 * * *

 ### Exit Game